undeMalum/portfolio/content/posts/approaching-the-splits/index.md

 ***

 # The emotional outcome
-I have to admit I am proud of myself.
-I'm **trying hard to accomplish this goal** and, although slowly, **it is finally paying off**.
+**I have to admit I am proud of myself.** I'm gradually going ahead with my plan and I see it finally paying off.
 Besides, I really enjoy the process.
-It's just sheer happiness when you can, in a way, "_time travel_" to your childhood and once again be this `little`, `full-of-energy` kid with these `vivid dreams`.
-Moreover, it winds me down, helps to deal with an awful a lot of stress everyone experience daily.
+It's just `sheer happiness` when you can, in a way, "time travel" to your childhood and once again be this `little`, `full-of-energy` kid with these vivid dreams.
+Moreover, **it winds me down, helps to deal with an awful lot of stress** everyone experiences on a daily basis.

 # Learning outcomes:
 - LO 1 Strength and Growth